MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Import-Csv.md

 The `Start-Job` cmdlet starts a background job that runs `Get-Process`.
 A job object is sent down the pipeline to the `Export-Csv` cmdlet and converted to a CSV string.
-The **NoTypeInformation** parameter removes the type information header from CSV output and is optional in PowerShell Core.
+The **NoTypeInformation** parameter removes the type information header from CSV output and is optional in PowerShell v6 and higher.
 The `$Header` variable contains a custom header that replaces the following default values:
 **HasMoreData**, **JobStateInfo**, **PSBeginTime**, **PSEndTime**, and **PSJobTypeName**.
 The `$A` variable uses the `Get-Content` cmdlet to get the CSV string from the Jobs.csv file.
 The `$A` variable is used to remove the default header from the file.
 The `Out-File` cmdlet saves the new version of the Jobs.csv file in the `$A` variable.
 The `Import-Csv` cmdlet imports the Jobs.csv file and uses the **Header** parameter to apply the `$Header` variable.
 The `$J` variable contains the imported **PSCustomObject** and displays the object in the PowerShell console.

 ### Example 5: Create a custom object using a CSV file